 I’ve been continuously learning about the outdoors ever since I hiked the Pacific Crest Trail (2650 miles in 99 days) in 2012 and studied Ecotourism and Outdoor Leadership.
 I have canoed over a thousand miles including the Hayes and Bloodvein rivers; and I am fascinated by hunting-gatherer societies, primitive technology and friction fires ( I can carve a bow drill set and start a friction fire using a cord and knife anywhere).
 I’ve also participated and was an assistant instructor for various winter wilderness survival courses.

-I want to create a guide of what it takes to design a long term wilderness survival strategy for an extended adventure.
+I am creating a guide of what it takes to design a long term wilderness survival strategy for an extended adventure.
+I’m interested in researching, sharing, and regaining the skills and way of life of our common ancestors.
 This is basically the guide I will use the next time I go out to the wilderness to live off the wild; I intend to share the lessons learned from my outdoor experiences and specifically from my 180 days in the wild.

-Support my work by subscribing below, sharing my content online or buying gear through my Amazon link (US only).
+Support my work by subscribing below, sharing my content online, or buying gear through my Amazon link (US, CAN, UK only).

 LinkedIn: Juan Pablo Quiñonez